datawire/datawire-common/docs/source/dstack/intro_dstack.rst

 Overview
 ########

+Microservices need to send data back and forth to each other.
+Because microservice instances tend to be elastic, hard-coding in physical addresses for a given microservice address does not work.
+Instead, a *service discovery* framework can map between logical names and physical addresses.

 dstack consists of two components, a monitoring agent, Watson, and a routing agent, Sherlock. dtack depends on haproxy.

 Install
 =======